enarjord/passivbot/docs/how-it-works.md

 may potentially liquidate entire wallet.

-The bot does not use leverage in its internal logic, rather position-cost-to-balance-ratio (abbreviated as pbr), which is position size in terms of margin token divided by unleveraged balance.
+The bot does not use leverage in its internal logic, rather position-cost-to-balance-ratio (abbreviated as pbr), which is position size in terms of margin token divided by unleveraged wallet balance.

+For example, 10% of available leveraged balance in a position at cross 20x leverage is equivalent to pbr==2.0, or 100% of available leveraged balance in a position at cross 2x leverage.

-Bot will automatically set leverage to a high enough value to prevent insufficient margin errors.
+Upon startup bot will automatically set leverage to a high enough value to prevent insufficient margin errors.
+Other than that, leverage is irrelevant.

 pbr == 1.0 means 100% of unleveraged balance is in a position.
 pbr == 2.0 means 200% of unleveraged balance is in a position.